romainsacchi/internal-PSI-training-2024/README.md

-# Autumn School on Prospective LCA
+# Internal PSI training on LCA, scenario-based LCA and prospective LCA

-This repository holds the organizational and teaching material for the internal PSI LEA training, dispensed by Romain Sacchi, held at PSI.
+This repository holds the teaching material for the internal PSI LEA training.

 ## Course objectives